 When Is The Puppy Bowl And Where Can I Watch?

-The Puppy Bowl airs every year during the Super Bowl halftime show on Super Bowl Sunday.
-The 2018 Puppy Bowl can be viewed on Animal Planet on Sunday, February 4th starting at 3pm ET and 12pm PST.
 You can also sign in on Animal Planet’s live stream online if you have a cable provider.
-Your cable subscription can be used to watch on iPhone, Roku, Amazon Fire, Apple TV, Xbox and Android.
+You can use your cable subscription to watch on iPhone, Roku, Amazon Fire, Apple TV, Xbox, and Android.

-If you don’t have a cable subscription and still want your Puppy Bowl fix, you can go to Animal Planet’s website and watch clips from previous years, as well as promotional videos for this year’s event for free without a login.
+If you don’t have a cable subscription and still want your Puppy Bowl fix, don’t worry.
+You can go to Animal Planet’s website and watch clips from previous years and promotional videos for this year’s event for free.
 You can also check out some highlights from past years on YouTube.

-Will you be watching the Puppy Bowl instead of the Super Bowl halftime show?
+Will you be watching the Puppy Bowl instead of the Super Bowl?
 Are you looking forward to all the cuteness?
 Let us know in the comments below!